google/asylo-site/_docs/reference/grpc_auth.md

 Note that although there are a number of similarities between the two protocols, an EKEP endpoint is not compatible with an ALTS endpoint.

-The complete spec for the Enclave Key Exchange Protocol can be found [here]({{home}}/docs/concepts/ekep.html).
+The specification for the Enclave Key Exchange Protocol can be found [here]({{home}}/docs/concepts/ekep.html).

 ## Authentication